The Importance of Behavioral Health Screenings

 What to expect during your office visit

 Specifically for behavioral health screening, you can expect that when you bring your child or adolescent for an office visit, you will be asked to fill out a survey about your child’s:

 - School performance

 Adolescents may be asked to complete a similar survey about themselves.
 This is all part of routine behavioral health screening.

 Providers will use a survey that is appropriate for your child’s age.
 The survey will come from a list of approved, standardized behavioral health screening tools.
 These tools can be helpful in highlighting areas you may be concerned about.
 They can make it easier to talk to your provider about your concerns and what you could do.

-Providers may discuss developmental expectations, give reassurance and even give common, effective parenting techniques that may help address your concerns.
+Providers may discuss developmental expectations, and give reassurance and effective parenting techniques that may help address your concerns.

 During time with your adolescent, your provider may discuss: